rpholvichith/MediComTel/try_vanilla/README.md

-This try is to load pre-configured dashboard and alert in Kibana.
+This try is for loading a vanilla Kibana, without any detailed configuration.

 # Requirements